richtong/Roo-Code-Docs/docs/providers/openai-compatible.md

 ---

-## Supported Models (for OpenAI Native Endpoint)
+## Available Models

-While this provider type allows connecting to various endpoints, if you are connecting directly to the official OpenAI API (or an endpoint mirroring it exactly), Roo Code recognizes the following model IDs based on the `openAiNativeModels` definition in its source code:
+The models available through OpenAI-compatible endpoints vary depending on the provider you're using.
+Each provider offers different models with their own capabilities and pricing.

+### Example Models

+When connecting to the official OpenAI API endpoint, you might use models such as:

 *   `o3-mini`
 *   `o3-mini-high`